Herbie Goes Bananas: Novelization

 A paperback novelization of the film was written by Joe Claro and published by Scholastic Paperbacks in July 1980 to coincide with the film's release.

 Home media

-Herbie Goes Bananas was released on VHS in late 1984 and re-released on November 6, 1985 and September 16, 1997.
-It was first released on DVD in Region 1 on May 4, 2004 and re-released on DVD on September 2, 2012 as part of Herbie: 4-Movie Collection with The Love Bug, Herbie Rides Again and Herbie Goes to Monte Carlo.
+Herbie Goes Bananas was released by Walt Disney Home Video through VHS in November 1984, and was re-released on November 6, 1985.
+It was first released on DVD in Region 1 on May 4, 2004, and re-released on DVD on September 2, 2012, as part of Herbie: 4-Movie Collection with The Love Bug, Herbie Rides Again and Herbie Goes to Monte Carlo.

 On June 30, 2015, Herbie Goes Bananas was released on Blu-ray Disc as a Disney Movie Club exclusive title.